Laura Vandervoort

 Laura Dianne Vandervoort (born September 22, 1984) is a Canadian actress.
 She is best known for her role as Lisa in the ABC science fiction series V (2009).
-She also known for role as Sadie Harrison in the CTV teen drama series Instant Star, Arla "The Bolt-Gun Killer" Cogan in the Syfy supernatural drama series Haven, Kara Zor-El (Supergirl) in The CW serial drama series Smallville, In 2014, she starred in the Space channel drama series Bitten, a television adaptation of Kelley Armstrong's book series Women of the Otherworld as Elena Michaels.
+She is also known for her role as Sadie Harrison in the CTV teen drama series Instant Star, Arla "The Bolt-Gun Killer" Cogan in the Syfy supernatural drama series Haven, and Kara Zor-El (Supergirl) in The CW serial drama series Smallville.
+In 2014, she starred in the Space channel drama series Bitten, a television adaptation of Kelley Armstrong's book series Women of the Otherworld as Elena Michaels.

 Early life

 Vandervoort was born and raised in Toronto, Ontario.
 She is the daughter of a Canadian mother and a Dutch father.
 In the first weeks of her life, she contracted meningitis, resulting in a severe sickness that lasted a few months.
 Her parents were initially told she was not going to survive.
 Growing up, Vandervoort was involved in several sports such as football, karate (where she is a second-degree black belt), basketball, tennis, gymnastics and baseball.
 She has an older sister, Sarah and she is related to Canadian actor Gordon Pinsent.